{{article.title}}

 12. Monitoring and protection of the Montagu's Harrier (Since 2023).
 Collaboration with the Montagu's Harrier Protection Programme in Andalusia.
 Enrichment and enhancement of biodiversity.
 (Andalusia)

-13. Management of vulture restaurants (muladares) in El Espinar (Segovia) (Since 2023) Managing specialised feeding points to conserve and protect scavenging birds and large raptors in El Espinar.
+13. Management of supplementary feeding stations (muladares) in El Espinar (Segovia) (Since 2023) Managing specialised feeding points to conserve and protect scavenging birds and large raptors in El Espinar.
 (Castilla y León)

 14. Biodiversity enhancement at solar facilities in Seville (Since 2024).
 Installation of nests, perches, water troughs, insect hotels, and planting to benefit and boost bird populations at the Corchas, Naranjos, San Antonio, Torrepalma, and Casaquemada Solar Photovoltaic Plants.
 (Andalusia)